atrettel/windbag/README.md

 - detailed documentation covering verification, validation, and uncertainty quantification

-- designed for DNS of simple geometries but still possible to simulate flows with more complex geometries
+- designed for DNS of flows with simple geometries but still possible to simulate flows with more complex geometries

 -------------------------------------------------------------------------------